We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 While on Nutrisystem, the majority of your meals and snacks are provided for you.

-On the basic plans, you’ll receive four meals — breakfast, lunch, dinner, and one snack — for 5 days each week.
-As such, you’d need to add two snacks each day for 5 days, as well as all six meals for the remaining 2 days of each week.
+You’ll receive four meals — breakfast, lunch, dinner, and one snack — for 5 or 7 days each week, depending on which plan you select.
+As such, you’d need to add two snacks each day for 5 days.

-In addition to the meals provided, here are the foods you can eat on Nutrisystem:
+In addition to the packaged meals provided, here are the foods you can eat on Nutrisystem (3):

 - Proteins: lean meats, legumes, nuts, seeds, tofu, meat substitutes